modolabs/Kurogo-Mobile-Web/doc/Guide/tour.rst

 * You may choose to place additional css style sheets in a folder named *css*
 * You may choose to place additional javascript scripts in a folder named *javascript*

-It is possible to override an included module's behavior by creating another module in the *sites* folder.
+It is possible to override an included module's behavior by creating another module in the *site* folder.
 For more information, please see :doc:`moduleextend`

 .. _site-folder: